exercism/ocaml/exercises/grade-school/README.md

 Note that all our students only have one name.
 (It's a small town, what do you want?)

-## For bonus points

-Did you get the tests passing and the code clean?
-If you want to, these are some additional things you could try:

-- If you're working in a language with mutable data structures and your implementation allows outside code to mutate the school's internal DB directly, see if you can prevent this.
-Feel free to introduce additional tests.

-Then please share your thoughts in a comment on the submission.
-Did this experiment make the code better?
-Worse?
-Did you learn anything from it?

 ## Getting Started